Missed Miscarriage: Signs, Causes, Diagnosis, And Treatment

 • Beta-human chorionic gonadotropin (beta-hCG) levels in the blood are low if the pregnancy is not viable.
 In a viable pregnancy, beta-hCG hormone levels increase at a predictable rate.

 Suppose the hCG levels are above discriminatory levels and no pregnancy is seen on ultrasound; the doctor may look for ectopic pregnancy or early pregnancy loss and plans further interventions.
-Missed miscarriages are also differentially diagnosed from incomplete miscarriages and threatened miscarriages.
+Missed miscarriages are also differentially diagnosed from conditions such as incomplete abortion and threatened miscarriage.

 What Is The Treatment For Missed Miscarriage?